 Ph.D.
 Degrees Awarded, Early Christian Studies

 The Rev. William B. Palardy (May 1992): "The Church and the Synagogue in the Sermons of Saint Peter Chrysologus."
 Father Palardy served as Rector and President of the Pope St. John XXIII National Seminary in Weston, Massachusetts from 2010-2016.
-He recently became pastor of St. Agatha Parish in Milton, MA.
+He now serves as pastor of St. Agatha Parish in Milton, MA.

 John J. O'Keefe (May 1993): "Interpreting the Angel: Cyril of Alexandria and Theodoret of Cyrus, Commentators on the Book of Malachi."
-Dr O'Keefe is the A.F.
-Jacobsen Professor of Theology and Director of the Center for Catholic Thought at Creighton University in Omaha, NE.
+Dr. O'Keefe is Professor of HIstorical Theology and Environmental Theology at Creighton University in Omaha, NE.
 Among other works, he has published (with R.R.
 Reno), Sanctified Vision: An Introduction to Early Christian Interpretation of the Bible (Baltimore, MD: Johns Hopkins University Press, 2005).

 Jeffrey L. McDonald (May 1995): "The Christological Works of the Emperor Justinian."
 Dr. MacDonald teaches at the Resurrection of Christ Orthodox Theological Seminary, established in 1992 at Shen Vlash, near Durrës, Albania.